derekl-beep/stackedit-notes/Java II - OOP.md

 - Getters / Setters
 - Method Overloading

-A class is a template / a blueprint for creatin objects.
+A class is a template / a blueprint for creating new objects, while an object is an instance of a class that it was created upon.